SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 #### At this state, the Azure IoT Hub module is created and ready to work.
 Next is to provision a device

 ## Create a device identity in Azure IoT hub
-Click in "IoT Devices" in the icon highlighted in read in the previous diagram.
+Click in "IoT Devices" in the icon highlighted in red in the previous diagram.
 A window like the one below will show up.
-Click in "New", as highlighted in read in the image below
+Click in "New", as highlighted in red in the image below
 ![Snapshot](../images/iot-hub-8.PNG "Azure IoT Hub Service")

 In the "Device ID" field, enter a name for your device.
 Select the default options highlighted, such as "Symmetric key" and "Auto-generate keys"